ricardocervo/BookNBlock/README.md

 ## Authentication API Documentation

 ### Overview
-This document outlines the Authentication API in a Spring Boot application, focusing on user authentication, token management, and error handling.
+This section details the Authentication API which should be used for user authentication.

 ### Endpoints